DariaArk/semiotic-llm/README.md

 Scope

 This is a reference implementation, not a trained model or a benchmark result.
 It establishes that the design is coherent and trainable, with every number reproducible and every gradient verified.
 What it leaves open — bootstrapping the opposition supervision, giving each scale its own head, deriving the floor δ_min rather than tuning it, and porting to an autograd framework for training at scale — is listed with falsifiable predictions in docs/roadmap.md.
+Coded together with Claude.

 License